Create an Azure support request

 After we have all the information about the problem, choose how to get support.
 In the Support method section of Details, select the severity of impact.
 The maximum severity level depends on your support plan.

 By default the Share diagnostic information option is selected.
 This allows Azure support to gather diagnostic information from your Azure resources.
+You can clear this option if you prefer not to share diagnostic information.
 In some cases, there is a second question that isn't selected by default, such as requesting access to a virtual machine's memory.

 Provide your preferred contact method, a good time to contact you, and your support language.